PZaytsevUSC/StreamingClassifier/README.md

 VIII: Connect three closed graph shapes via their materialzed values (OutgoingConnection)

+IX: Advanced manipulation with flows should be included.
+Filtering, mapping, sampling, statistics aggregations.

 ### Advanced:

 Besides a subscription streaming, there should be an ability for streaming queries.
 Options: Apache Calcite, Spark DataFrames.